mikbe/commandable/README.markdown

 # Commandable
 The easiest way to add command line control to your Ruby app.
-If you don't find **Commandable** incredibly easy to use I will give you one billions dollars!\* (\*not a legally binding offer)

-Stop wasting time writing wet command line interpreters or even writing code for the existing ones.
-Then writing help functions that you have to constantly change as your code changes.
+Stop wasting time writing WET (Write Everything Twice) command line interpreters, or repeatedly writing code for existing ones like optparser, then writing help/usage methods that you constantly have to update as your code changes.
 Now you can add a single line above an existing method and that method will be available from the command line.

-Best of all the help/usage instructions are automatically generated using the method itself so if you change your methods the help instructions change without any more effort on your part!
+Best of all the help/usage instructions are automatically generated using the method itself!
+When you change your methods the help instructions change automajically!
+There's no extra effort needed on your part.

 The whole process can take as little as four lines of code: